EricWang12/Eraser/readme.md

 The Arduino is hooked up with 4 pressure sensors (their number is listed in the comment on top of the Eraser  code) and a LED matrix to display the forces on 4 sensors.
 Due to the difference of each sensor ( not all sensors are prefectly the same after all) and the weight design of the eraser, all four sensor's data are slightly biased.

+The battery is laid under the breadboard and all you need to do to turn it one is to connect the red/black jumper wire to battery module.

 The official example code and documentations for sensors can be find here: https://learn.sparkfun.com/tutorials/force-sensitive-resistor-hookup-guide